 What is meant by source material?

-In general terms, "source material" means either the element thorium or the element uranium, provided that the uranium is not enriched in the isotope uranium-235 above that found in nature.
-Depleted uranium (a by-product of uranium enrichment) is considered source material.
-Source material also includes any combination of thorium and depleted or natural uranium, in any physical or chemical form, or ores that contain by weight one-twentieth of one percent (0.05 percent) or more of uranium, thorium, or any combination thereof.
+In general terms, "source material" means material containing either the element thorium or the element uranium; provided that the uranium is not enriched in the isotope uranium-235 above that found in nature.
+Both natural uranium and depleted uranium are considered source material.
+Source material can also be a combination of thorium, depleted uranium, and natural uranium and the material can be in any physical or chemical form.
+Ores that contain uranium, thorium, or any combination thereof, at one-twentieth of one percent (0.05 percent) or more by weight are source material.

 Where does source material come from?

-Source material includes most uranium and thorium ores and product resulting from the milling and concentration of uranium or thorium contained in ore mined for its uranium or thorium content.
-It can also be generated as a side product during the refining of ores mined for other precious metals.
-In addition, source material can arise from the reprocessing of spent nuclear fuel (no commercial reprocessing is currently licensed in the U.S.) and also, as depleted uranium (containing lower concentrations of U235 than natural uranium), a by-product of the process of enriching uranium in the isotope uranium-235.
+Source material includes most uranium and thorium ores and product resulting from the mining and milling processes.
+Source material can also be generated as a side product during the refining of ores mined for other precious metals..
+Depleted uranium (material containing lower concentrations of U235 than natural uranium) is created as a by-product of the uranium enrichment process.

 Why is control of source material important?